donho-tech/website/content/_index.de.md

 ---
 title: "Don Ho, Java Dev"
 recentposts: 10
-greeting: "Hi, my name is Don"
+greeting: "Hi, ich heiße Don"
 introduction: "I am a Freelance Java Developer based in Germany."
 ---
+Ich begann

 I started programming in school with Turbo Pascal which my Dad taught me.
 After graduating from Uni as a M.Sc. in Applied Computer Science, I worked for several companies as a Software Engineer before becoming a Freelancer in 2017, focusing on Java/Spring Boot projects with some degree of Typescript/React frontend development.